vfmd/vfmd-spec/specification.md

         image tags]
      5. If _consumed-character-count_ is equal to 0, then invoke the [procedure for detecting automatic links]
- 5. If _consumed-character-count_ is equal to 0, and if the character at the [current-position] is an unescaped `<` (left angle bracket) character, then invoke the [procedure for identifying HTML tags]
+     6. If _consumed-character-count_ is equal to 0, and if the character at the [current-position] is an unescaped `<` (left angle bracket) character, then invoke the [procedure for identifying HTML tags]
- 6. If _consumed-character-count_ is equal to 0, interpret the character at the [current-position] to be part of a _text fragment_, and set _consumed-character-count_ as 1
+     7. If _consumed-character-count_ is equal to 0, interpret the
+        character at the [current-position] to be part of a _text fragment_, and set _consumed-character-count_ as 1
+ 5. If _is-verbatim-html-mode_ is equal to _true_, interpret the
+    [remaining-character-sequence] as _verbatim-html_, and set
+    _consumed-character-count_ to the length of the
+    [remaining-character-sequence]
- 7. Increment [current-position] by _consumed-character-count_
+ 6. Increment [current-position] by _consumed-character-count_
- 8. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)
+ 7. If [current-position] is less than the length of the [input character sequence], go to [Step 3](#span-proc-step-3)

 The _text fragments_ identified in the above procedure should be handled as specified in [processing text fragments].

+Any _verbatim-html_ identified in the above procedure should be output verbatim, without subjecting it to the
+[processing for text fragments][processing text fragments].

 <span id="span-level-extensions">An implementation can extend the core
 vfmd syntax to support additional syntax elements.
 For every additional